-The Archives manages the Rare Books & Special Collections of the NYU Health Sciences Libraries.
+The Archives manages the Rare Books & Special Collections of the NYU Health Sciences Library.
 Rare books are included in the library catalog, but you must request an appointment to view the collection using our Reference Contact Form.

 The Carlisle Collection is a collection of 3,319 volumes on the history of medicine.
 It was started by Robert James Carlisle but relevant books from the library’s other collections have since been integrated.
 The collection encompasses historical works, biographical works, and runs of the major medical directories.